kgingras/blog/_posts/2015-12-18-WizardBall.md

 ---
 layout: post
-title: WizardBall: the creation of one of the first arena style sports games Team Beetleborg
+title: WizardBall: the creation of one of the first arena style sports games by Team BeetleBorg
 tags:
 - code
 ---